 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be connected to an exclusive septic tank, that is located within the site boundaries.
+Drainage is understood to be connected to a septic tank, that is shared with the neighbouring property (Blossom Cottage), and is located outwith the site boundaries.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-In the interests of security, no comment is made in relation to the presence or otherwise of a burglar alarm.
+In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.

 Any additional limits to inspection The property was occupied at the time of the survey, and the inspection was restricted by fitted floor coverings in all rooms together with furniture and stored articles.
-Those parts of the property concealed behind fitted units and sanitary fittings etc. were not viewed.
-No access was gained into the sub floor areas.
+Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
+The roof void was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered.
 The external parts of the building were viewed from ground level only.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.